brson/ctrs/README.md

 CTRS is not a curated test of the specification - this probably isn't code you want to read for fun.
-Rather, it is simply a massive corpus of valid Rust code that is known work against the reference compiler.
+Rather, it is simply a massive corpus of valid Rust code that is known to work against the reference compiler.
 The test suite will evolve over time as bugs are shaken out of the RI.